alejandron103/novo-challenge/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

 ## Why Vite?

 Vite is a faster build tool for modern project.
-Better the improve [https://vitejs.dev/]
+Better the performance [https://vitejs.dev/]

 ## Testing

-The testing was implemented using vitest, testing library and jest
+The testing was implemented used vitest and testing library allows has UI testing.
+Doing easier the integration tests

 ## Atomic Design